AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    * When connecting to a cluster, our goal is to get a command-line terminal that provides a base for the rest of our work.
-   * The standard way of connecting is via **ssh**, but Open OnDemand and Jupyter provide graphical environments that are useful for interactive work.
+   * The standard way of connecting is via **ssh**, but Open OnDemand provides graphical environments that are useful for interactive work.
    * SSH host name is ``triton.aalto.fi``, use `VPN <https://www.aalto.fi/en/services/remote-connection-to-aaltos-network-vpn>`__ if not on an Aalto network.